Porco Rosso: Critical reception

-It won the Cristal du long métrage ("Best feature-length film award") at the 1993 Annecy International Animated Film Festival, and also made Time Out's Top 50 animated movie list.
-On Rotten Tomatoes, it has a rating of 95% based on 20 reviews.
-On review aggregator Metacritic, it has a score of 83, indicating "universal acclaim."
+It won the Cristal du long métrage ("Best feature-length film award") at the 1993 Annecy International Animation Film Festival, and also made Time Out's Top 50 animated movie list.
+On Rotten Tomatoes, 96% of 23 critics' reviews are positive, with an average rating of 8.2/10.
+On review aggregator Metacritic, it has a score of 83 out of 100 based on 11 critic reviews, indicating "universal acclaim".

 Wilson McLachlan, of the Left Field Cinema, considered it "the most underrated film from the Studio Ghibli catalogue."
 Jeannette Catsoulis of The New York Times wrote: "Mr. Miyazaki smooshes fantasy and history into a pastel-pretty yarn as irresistible as his feminism."
 Robert Pardi of TV Guide gave the film 4/5 stars, stating: "Miyazaki pays homage to Hollywood’s wartime adventure films in this masterwork built around the adventures of a high-flying pig ...
 This animated feature's visual splendor is matched by a droll screenplay that takes a sty-side view of heroism ...
 Seamlessly adapted for American audiences by Donald H. Davis and Cindy Hewitt Davis, this spoof/pastiche of old-movie cliches also soars as a paean to the redeeming power of friendship and loyalty."

+Cultural impact

+Porco Rosso and his famous line "Better a pig than a fascist" became a rallying symbol among some Spanish artist circles encouraging people to vote against conservative to far-right parties in Spain's 2023 general elections.

 Possible sequel

-In 2011, Miyazaki said that he wanted to make a follow-up anime to the 1992 original film if his next few films following Ponyo were successful.
+In 2011, Miyazaki said that he wanted to make a sequel to the film if his next few films following Ponyo were successful.
 The film's working name was Porco Rosso: The Last Sortie; it was to have been set during the Spanish Civil War with Porco appearing as a veteran pilot.
-Miyazaki was to write the film, but Hiromasa Yonebayashi was to direct.
-The studio has since indicated that the sequel is not in their current plans.
+Miyazaki was to create the sequel, although the studio has since indicated that the sequel is not in their current plans.